LEARN WITHOUT LIMITS (LWL)

-The Foundation Stage curriculum allows children to learn by being active, encouraging them to explore, to talk about their learning and to practice skills.
+The Foundation Stage curriculum allows children to learn through play by being active, encouraging them to explore, follow their own lines of enquiry, investigate and talk about their learning whilst developing key curriculum skills in reading, writing and maths.
 It consists of seven areas of learning:

 Three prime areas:

 - Personal, social and emotional development